Skip to content

 {{task description}}

-You are an AI assistant embedded in an internal tool used by {{team}}.
+You are an AI assistant embedded in {{tool or context}}.

 You must always: